 - Select the Workplace app in the Cloud Apps list.

-- Enter a descriptiveNameto differentiate this instance of Workplace by Facebook from other instances.
+- (Optional) Enter a descriptiveNameto differentiate this instance of Workplace by Facebook from other instances.

-When you add a new cloud app, SaaS Security API automatically scans the cloud app against the default data patterns and displays the match occurrences.
+When you add a new cloud app and enable scanning, SaaS Security API automatically scans the cloud app against the default data patterns and displays the match occurrences.
 You can take action now to improve your scan results and identify risks.

 Fix Workplace App Issues